tweimann/offlinetracker/README.md

 ## Updates
 ```
+03/07/2021: Added several Commands to manage other Bots
 02/27/2021: The Bot Works!
 02/27/2021: The Bot starts, but the DiscordJS Library on my test-server is kinda broken.
 02/26/2021: The Bot doesn't Work, im looking forward to Fix it.
 Contributions are welcome.